vineethkartha/AquariumMonitor/README.md

 5. aquarium_mail.service
 6. aquarium_Temperature.service

+These files are present in the ServiceFiles folder.
+Copy them over to /lib/systemd/system Then run the following command sudo systemctl daemon-reload sudo systemctl enable aquarium_*.service
 The Rpi GPIO pins used are
 * Pin 26 for CO2 relay
 * Pin 6 for Light1